qbead/qbeadWebsite/content/book/dancing.md

 In this case, we're measuring the rotation around the SpinWheel's x-axis, which is stored in the variable `SpinWheel.gx`. `SpinWheel.gx` provides us with the angular velocity of the SpinWheel around the <span class="footnote">x-axis of the device.<span>To visualize what this represents on the SpinWheel, scroll up to the image of the SpinWheel and its axes.</span></span>

 ::: further-reading
-In our lesson on [vectors and motion](/vectors), we cover in more depth the velocity you are probably already familiar with: velocity along a straight line (like a car moving down a straight stretch of highway).
+In our [Vectors and Motion](/vectors) lesson, we cover in more depth the velocity you are probably already familiar with: velocity along a straight line (like a car moving down a straight stretch of highway).
 Above we reference another type of velocity, angular velocity, which is often used for describing rotatonal motion like that of our dancer spinning or a car speeding along a circular racetrack.
-You can read [our lesson on rotation](/rotation) to learn more about angular velocity.
+You can read our [Rotation](/rotation) lesson to learn more about angular velocity.
 :::

 As the SpinWheel's sensors are very sensitive to even small motions of the device, we only want to change color if the rotation is fast enough.